artificialnouveau/pzwart2023/README.md

 ## Usage

-Follow the steps in the provided Colab notebooks to learn about and experiment with voice and face cloning technologies.
+Follow the steps in the provided Colab notebooks to learn about and experiment with voice analysis techniques.

 ## Contributing